 If this is your first home you’re building, some lenders will approve you for the Welcome Home Loan which requires only a 10% deposit.

-Using Online Design and Build would be considered a fully managed turn key build and because you control the design process you can see the cost as you move along with your choices.
+Orange Homes would be considered a fully managed turn-key build and because you control the design process you can see the cost as you move along with your choices.
 This will help you when you approach a lender.

 Tip #3 - Where can I get finance for a new build?

 Banks are one obvious source of finance but they aren’t the only ones.

 An alternative is to access finance through engaging the services of a mortgage broker to do the shopping around for you.
 We like working with James Dean from Q Mortgages.
 Email James directly, or visit their website for more information.

 Another way to access finance is through a specialist construction finance company.
 NewBuild are experts in residential construction finance in New Zealand and have been arranging funds for new builds since 1999.
 They manage the finance for building your new home so you don’t have to.
 They’ll secure your loan, supervise all aspects of the finance during construction, and help you manage your home loan once you move into your new house.
 Essentially they bring you, your bank, and your builder together to make it much more easy for you.
 Use their handy calculator to get an estimate of what you can afford.

 Because we partner with NewBuild you could get your new home with as little as 5% deposit and not have to worry about any loan repayments during the build.
 We highly recommend this service and suggest you find out more.

 Tip #4 - Using your KiwiSaver

 This is mainly an option for those investing in their first home and you have to have been contributing to the KiwiSaver scheme for at least three years.
 But if you meet the basic criteria you may be able to withdraw a significant amount of the money you’ve put into your KiwiSaver fund to use towards your deposit.